Student Theses / Reports

-Neel Sheth – Performance Evaluation of the Whisper – 500 Wind Turbine, MEng, Aerospace Engineering, 2015.
+Neel Sheth – Performance Evaluation of the Whisper – 500 Wind Turbine, MEng, Aerospace Engineering, Spring 2015.
 (Currently Wind Power Applications Engineer at Mersen)

 Bridget Dougherty, Developing a Business Plan for a Small Scale Wind Turbine.
 B.S.
 Energy Business Finance, Honors, Spring 2014.
 (Currently Investment Analyst at GE Energy Financial Services)